facing-dev/vue-facing-decorator/docs/en/class-component/hooks/hooks.md

 ## For other names

 If your hook names aren't in the above list.
-You could use `options` or `modifier` in `Component` decorator.
+You could use decorator `Hook`.

 > e.g. Hooks from `vue-router`.